ashutosh20770909/Lamp_Stack/220241_solution.md

 ## Your first approach below (first.txt)

-Reasoning - %%% Used Caesar cipher with shift of -8 %%%
+Reasoning - %%% Used Caesar cipher with shift of -8.%%%

 ```
-%%% String %%%
+%%% noicee you did crack a rotation encryption on your own.
+The following is a clue for the next puzzle: CLASS of that INPUT. %%%
 ```

 ---

 ## Your second approach below (strings.txt)

-Reasoning - %%% Type your approach here %%%
+Reasoning - %%% We will write a code to find the solution file  and decrypt the strings present to open the  fourth.zip %%%

 ```
 %%% Replace this with the 2nd challenge answer %%%